Zhenotdel: Dissolution

+In 1929, the work of the Zhenotdel was redirected towards the peasant rebellions as a result of organizing the collective farms.
+Peasant women were joining farm organizers refusing to give up their grain as the party began doubling down on requisitions of food crops to feed the industrial workers.
+Smidovich, a former Zhenotdel leader, plead the party to allow the Zhenotdel to take a more active role in getting peasant women to support collectivization.
+Fearing the peasant women were supporting kulaks the party sent out a decree that emphasized the Zhenotdel to continue their work in the countryside by educating these peasant women on leadership and administrative skills.

+On January 5, 1930 the Central Committee disbanded the Zhenotdel.
+This was part of a larger effort to rapidly industrialize the country.
+Stalin wanted all resources to be aimed towards collectivization to get ready for World War II.
+The party felt that women had achieved liberation under the socialist state and it would be unnecessary to continue to promote women to higher positions because they were now seen as equal to their male comrades.
+Instead, Stalin called the party to take up the work of the Zhenotdel.

 The leaders of the Zhenotdel were committed communists, and worked as part of the Soviet state apparatus.
 Historian Elizabeth Wood has argued that the organization took an active interest in women's problems, and initially served as a conduit for women's issues from the people to the state.
-The Zhenotdel was shut down by Stalin as he was establishing his power in 1930, he belived that women's issues in the Soviet Union had been "solved" by the eradication of private property and the nationalization of the means of production.
-After the Zhenotdel was disbanded many of the gendered social rules that had been fought aginst returned.
+The Zhenotdel was shut down by Stalin as he was establishing his power in 1930, he believed that women's issues in the Soviet Union had been "solved" by the eradication of private property and the nationalization of the means of production.
+After the Zhenotdel was disbanded many of the gendered social rules that had been fought against returned.

 Leaders

 Zhenotdel had five leaders during its 11 years of existence: